-Billiards Forum recently ran a poll, asking its users which color felt they prefer.
+Billiards Forum recently ran a poll, asking its users which colour felt they prefer.
 An overwhelming majority settled on green and blue.
-Combined, these colors accounted for 99% of responses.
+Combined, these colours accounted for 99% of responses.

 And rightfully so.